Stand by Me

 By Chase Murphy on September 15, 2017

-For me, one of the best things about Stand by Me is that I can relate to all of the main characters.
+One of the best things about Stand by Me is that I can relate to all the main characters.
 The innocence of Vern.
 The oddness and troubled darkness of Teddy.
 The potential of Chris and the struggle of Gordie.
 I am all four of these kids wrapped into one.
-Like a cocktail of prepubescent teenage boys, from a coming of age movie released in 1986, living in the body of a forty-two year old man.
-A grown man, who has figured out so much in life, but still has so much to learn.
-A man that can’t hear the song “Everyday” by Buddy Holly without tearing up just a little.
-I’ve heard thousands of songs in my lifetime, but none more perfect in its simplicity and message.
-Among many things, this movie helped to fuel my appreciation of Buddy Holly.
+It's like a cocktail of prepubescent teenage boys from a coming-of-age movie released in 1986, living in the body of a (not sharing my age) man.

 The writer VO from the movie: "I was 12 going on 13 the first time I saw a dead human being.
 It happened in the summer of 1959-a long time ago, but only if you measure in terms of years.
 I was living in a small town in Oregon called Castle Rock.
 There were only twelve hundred and eighty-one people.
 But to me, it was the whole world".

-The writer VO from the movie: “The freight woke up the other guys and it was on the tip of my tongue to tell them about the deer.
+The writer VO from the movie: "The freight woke up the other guys, and it was on the tip of my tongue to tell them about the deer.
 But I didn't.
 That was the one thing I kept to myself.
-I've never spoken or written about it until just now”.
+I've never spoken or written about it until just now".

-Our brains are filled with little life events that are uniquely ours.
-Bus rides counting deer with Jimmy or the simple words of encouragement from an older brother.
-No true reason to share and with no real value to anyone besides us.
-I think of Jimmy every day and his class picture has been in my wallet for the past 30 years.
-Another thing that would mean nothing to anyone else besides me.
-Maybe I am oversharing, but I worry that by not mentioning these small takeaways, they will eventually fade away, but when I share them, no matter how miniscule, it gives these memory embers oxygen to breathe and stay with us longer.
-They are not huge moments, but they are my moments and I choose to push them out into the universe.
-They are printed, so hopefully they will live on long after I leave this earth.
+Maybe I am oversharing, but I worry that they will eventually fade away by not mentioning these small takeaways.
+However, when I share them, no matter how miniscule, it gives these memory embers oxygen to breathe and stay with us longer.
+They are not huge moments but my moments, and I choose to push them out into the universe.
+They are printed, so hopefully, they will live on long after I leave this earth.

 That's exactly why I write these chapters.